JJNod88/jjn-pp2-tbc/README.md

 my let array for my rock paper scissors in my computerChopices was declared but valiue was never read
 fix: i hadnt returned it.
 Once i added a return and included the new let of random numbers, it worked.

+bug: added event listener to my button, added inner.html to my rule that on click, it shows all of the rules in js html.
+But, when i click rule, nothing happens,